that you can rent in Vienna for 300 euros (VIDEO)

 Developers of such cooperative houses compete with each other, but at the same time they are either fully or half owned by the city and do not strive for maximum profit.
 Essentially, they sell these apartments at a price that is only slightly higher than cost.

 “When I was looking for an apartment, it was difficult for me to buy housing of this size on the free market,” says Diana.
 “A cooperative apartment was much more profitable for me.
 At that moment it cost half as much as an apartment on the free market.
-The developer was by law for me could not sell the home at the market price, he simply did not have the right to do so.
+The developer was by law for me might not sell the home at the market price, he simply did not have the right to do so.

 I have friends who bought an apartment privately.
 Some of them even have a rooftop pool in their house, but the cost is 3-4 times more than my price per square meter.
 And that’s already 10 or 12 thousand per square meter.”
 However, the neighboring house, built under the same affordable housing program, also has a swimming pool, adds Diana.